baggepinnen/BlobTracking.jl/README.md

 Most functions have docstrings.
 Docstrings of types hint at what functions you can call on instances of the type.
 The types present in this package are
 - `Blob` represents a Blob, contains traces of locations and measurements as well as the Kalman filter
 - `BlobTracker` contains parameters for the tracking and correspondence matching
+- `KalmanParams` stores the variance parameters for the KalmanFilter.
 - `AbstractCorrespondence`
     - `HungarianCorrespondence` matches blobs to measurements using the Hungarian algorithm
     - `NearestNeighborCorrespondence` matches blobs to the nearest measurement